Eggs are fantastic. They’re easy-to-find, tasty, and cheap, and there are endless ways you can use them in a dish.

 7. Egg Consumption May Decrease Stroke Risk

-We talked before about eggs helping improve and reduce the risk of cardiovascular disease.
+We talked about eggs helping improve and reduce the risk of cardiovascular disease.
 That also leads to cutting down on your stroke risks.

 Studies showed that consistent egg consumption of even one per day could help decrease an individual’s overall risk of having a total stroke.
 This may be because eggs contain nutrients, vitamins, and antioxidants that can help lower the likes of inflammation or lower the risk of other stroke-inducing conditions.